A subjective and partial collection of films on privacy and surveillance.

 The DVD ‘Wave Catcher‘ accompanies the book ‘Wellenfang‘, and together they document the work of Christina Kubish in the Ruhr region in 2009 and 2010.
 Kubish developed custom-made headphones that make audible the electromagnetic fields around us, through a technique of electromagnetic induction.
 Her ‘electrical walks’ transform the listeners into modern flâneurs, strangely seemingly disconnected from the everyday reality surrounding them, but in fact actively discovering new connections with the invisible sounds of the landscape.
 ‘Wellengang‘, the book, explains how Kubish’s work help us experience the invisible presence of data flows, and why ‘wireless’ is not ‘waveless’.
 ‘Wave Catcher‘, the film, follows discreetly some electrical walkers, letting us watch how the feel the pulse of electrical fences guarding horses, or how they auscultate the heart beat of a cash machine.
 Beautiful.

-Other interesting films include: Charlie Chaplin’s ‘Modern times‘ (1936), where interactive CCTV reaches the toilets of a factory for advanced surveillance of the workers’ productivity; Robert Zemeckis ‘Back to the future II’ (1989), displaying a highly connected house where seemingly private multimedia communications are monitored by the company’s boss.
+Other interesting films include: Charlie Chaplin’s ‘Modern times‘ (1936), where interactive CCTV reaches the toilets of a factory for advanced surveillance of the workers’ productivity; Alfred Hitchcock’s ‘Rear Window’ (1954), about watching, knowing, and desire; Robert Zemeckis ‘Back to the future II’ (1989), displaying a highly connected house where seemingly private multimedia communications are monitored by the company’s boss.